runningdan/Support-Vector-Machine/README.md

 ### SVM Introduction

-The goal of an svm is to separate a n-dimensional feature space with a single hyperplane.
+The goal of an SVM is to separate a n-dimensional feature space with a single hyperplane.
 We can use this to classify groups of related data.
 The hyperplane allows the SVM algorithm to make a prediction on an input based its coordinates.

-This library leverages the power of the svm algorithm while only using one dependency - numpy.
+This library leverages the power of the SVM algorithm while only using one dependency.
 Numpy is a python math library that contains functions to assist when working with linear algebra.

 ### Solving the SVM dual problem
 Below is the dual form of the SVM.
 This library is able to tackle this problem effienctly by utilizing the SMO algorithm.